DestinationsTeamsStacksBlogWC26Index

 • Signature food: Target Field is known for a diverse range of food options, including ballpark staples, local brands, and international cuisines.
 Highlights include Bub's Gourmet Aussie Pies, hand-battered walleye baskets from Mac's Fish, street-style Mexican food from La Tapatia, Soul Bowl, Indian cuisine from Hot Indian, Turkey To Go, Kramarczuk's sausages, Loon Café chili, and Murray's steak sandwich.

-• Local tradition: Minnesota Twins fan traditions include the iconic 'We're Gonna Win, Twins' chant, the Minnie and Paul sign lighting up after every home run, the Twins Tradition Wall featuring tributes to players and fans, and statues of team legends (Harmon Killebrew, Rod Carew, and Kirby Puckett) in Target Plaza.
+• Fan tradition: Minnesota Twins fan traditions include the iconic 'We're Gonna Win, Twins' chant, the Minnie and Paul sign lighting up after every home run, the Twins Tradition Wall featuring tributes to players and fans, and statues of team legends (Harmon Killebrew, Rod Carew, and Kirby Puckett) in Target Plaza.
 The stadium also features a live organist and the T.C.
 Bear mascot.

 • Tom's Watch Bar - Minneapolis